Tuk Tuk Challenge - Frequently Asked Questions

 Yes - you must be minimum 18 years old in order to participate.
 Although we do not have a maximum age limit as such we would recommend anyone over 65 years of age to first double check with their insurer and confirm that they would qualify for the type of medical insurance required to participate.
 The entire round trip itself can be very exhausting, strenuous and demanding.
 Therefore we must stress that you should only take part in the event if you are in good physical shape and favorable health conditions.

 Well it´s going be pretty warm as Sri Lanka is a tropical Island after all, however you should also bring a jumper and windbreaker jacket for the cooler hill area.
 Besides this make sure to bring your travel essentials and whatever you think might make your long driving days more comfortable and entertaining.

 Yes - to answer the question bluntly.
 There is definitively going to be an element of danger, simply because you will be sitting in a three-wheeler tin can with a 125 cc engine underneath you and driving on foreign roads.
 However if you are sensible, cautious and responsible you should be fine.
 Besides this we will have a serious crew looking after you - which includes an ambulance with paramedics.

 Do I need special insurance for this Challlenge?

 Yes - there are many insurance companies out there that will cover you with a special travel insurance for this Challenge.
-We do have a company that can help you - if you would like to get your insurance online under the LARGE minority group code please click here or to see further details click here.
+We do have a company that can help you - if you would like to get your insurance online under the LARGE minority group code please click here.

 Will there be internet connection throughout?